namdz911/fina367-spring2020-unl/syllabus.md

 ## Contact information
 * Instructor: Nam Le
 * My office: COB 423D
-* My email: nam.le@huskers.unl.edu
+* My email:  <a href="mailto:nam.le@huskers.unl.edu" target="_blank">nam.le@huskers.unl.edu</a>
-* Office hours: 3:30 - 4:45, Tue & Thu or by appointments
+* Office hours: 3:30 pm - 4:45 pm, Tue & Thu or by appointments

 ## A guide to the Web-Based FINA367

 To help you study well in an online setting, I created this <a href="https://namdz911.github.io/fina367-spring2020-unl/" target="_blank">website</a> which compiles everything you need for the course.
 From now on, the course materials will officially migrate to this site.
-Therefore, you should spend some time to get yourself acquainted with the site.
+Therefore, you should spend some time to get yourself acquainted with it.
 Here is some useful information to get you started.

 - **Communication**
     - Communication is still through emails and Canvas.